 The Starbucks Supply Chain Transformation

+As Cooke recounted, Gibbons and his team then created a three-step supply chain transformation plan.
 First, it would reorganize and simplify its supply chain with clearly defined functional roles.
 Secondly, it would reduce cost while improving service levels.
 Finally, it would create the basis for sustaining and enhancing supply chain capabilities into the future.

 With the reorganization accomplished, each functional group was tasked with finding improvements.
 The sourcing group, for example, worked on identifying the factors that were causing price increases.
 Through research, it better understood what products should cost, and as a result, could negotiate better contracts.
 For its part, the manufacturing group determined that it could reduce cost as well as delivery time by opening a fifth U.S. roasting plant.
 Another important aspect of the transformation was the introduction of weekly scorecards with very clear service, cost, and productivity metrics.
 This approach allowed the extended supply chain to have a common frame of reference, with goals aligned with overall enterprise success.
 One of the key logistics measures was that of order receipt “On time in full.”

-Starbucks Supply Chain Tips for Other Businesses
+Starbucks Supply Chain Tips

 Complexity, in the form of numerous outsourced relationships and other lost synergies, was the dark side of Starbucks’ spectacular growth.
 The company started getting back on track by categorizing jobs into just four functions.
 Think about how you can simplify your operation by getting your business organized and providing a clear vision, as well as defining roles and responsibilities.
 In a small business, employees may fulfill multiple supply chain functions rather than specialize in just one, but organize your supply chain with a clear focus on what is important for overall success.
 Work to identify and eliminate non-value adding activities.

 The use of scorecards can help you track the most crucial metrics or key performance indicators for organizational success.
-Scorecards provide a powerful method to align activities within your company and among third party relationships, as they did in the case of Starbucks.
+Scorecards provide a powerful method to align activities within your company and among third-party relationships, as they did in the case of Starbucks.
 The use of frequent scorecards that track leading indicators can enable you to identify emerging problems.
 While scorecards are no panacea in their own right, they can be powerful tools if care is taken to ensure that the most important metrics are identified, and then acted upon as required.